Non-Invertible Chiral Symmetry and Exponential Hierarchies: Non-Invertible Chiral Symmetry from Abelian ABJ Anomalies

 An ordinary invertible symmetry imposes selection rules; it ensures that some correlation functions vanish, or more generally relates one correlation function to another.
 It is thus natural to ask what constraints on correlation functions are implied by the non-invertible topological defects $\mathcal{D}_{k}$ defined above.

-When we consider correlation functions of local operators on $S^4$ (regarded as an IR regulated $\mathbb{R}^4$), the selection rule is simple: we just ignore the fact that the defect is non-invertibile and treat it as if it were an ordinary (i.e.\ invertible) chiral symmetry.
+When we consider correlation functions of local operators on $S^4$ (regarded as an IR regulated $\mathbb{R}^4$), the selection rule is simple: we just ignore the fact that the defect is non-invertibile and treat it as if it were an ordinary (i.e.\ invertible) chiral symmetry (see also \cite{Harlow:2018tng} for related discussion).
 To formally derive this result, we insert a small $S^3$-shaped symmetry defect $\mathcal{D}_k (S^3)$ around the north pole of the ambient $S^4$, then let the defect pass through the whole spacetime, contracting at the south pole (see Fig.~\ref{fig:action}).
-In this procedure the local operators are acted by $\mathcal{C}_k$ part of $\mathcal{D}_k$, but do not interact with the TQFT $\mathcal{A}^{N,p}.$\footnote{When we insert the defect $\mathcal{D}_k (S^3)$ we have to divide the correlator by a factor of the quantum dimension \eqref{qdim}, however this factor cancels when we contract the defect at the antipodal point.}
+In this procedure the local operators acted on by the $\mathcal{C}_k$ part of $\mathcal{D}_k$, but do not interact with the TQFT $\mathcal{A}^{N,p}.$\footnote{When we insert the defect $\mathcal{D}_k (S^3)$ we have to divide the correlator by a factor of the quantum dimension \eqref{qdim}, however this factor cancels when we contract the defect at the antipodal point.}

 The selection rules become more interesting when either the manifold is more complicated, or we involve line operators in the correlator.
 Let us focus on the latter.
 Consider for example a 't Hooft line operator $T$ of magnetic charge $m$ inserted along a curve $\gamma$ in spacetime.
 In and an abelian gauge theory with symmetry $\mathcal{D}_{k}$ defined in \eqref{Dkdef}, this operator may be viewed as the worldline of an infinitely heavy Dirac monopole.